zshi0014/Koalaful-state_Iteration3/wp-content/plugins/add-search-to-menu/readme.txt

 == Changelog ==

+= 4.5.9 =
+* Fixed - Menu search options was not saving in older WP version than 5.5

+= 4.5.8 =
+* Fixed - Draft posts were getting searched in the free plugin version.

 = 4.5.7 =
 * Fixed - Menu dropdwon style search form issue.
 * Fixed - Search form post status option was not getting saved.